mydobie/simple-react-redux-app/README.md

 ### Build

-Normally a tar file with the build (production-ready) files needs to be created so it can be loaded to an artifact repository like Artifactory.
+Normally a tar file with the built (production-ready) files needs to be created so it can be loaded to an artifact repository.
 To build and create a tar file of the built files run `npm run createTar`

-If you want to create the build (production-ready) without creating a tar file, run `npm run build` in a terminal at the root fo the project.
+If you want to create the built (production-ready) without creating a tar file, run `npm run build` in a terminal at the root of the project.
 This will create production-ready files in a `build` directory.

 ---